dac09/fastclick/README.md

 	<option value="2">Two</option>
 </select>
 ```
-This will disable fast click for the select box, so that it does not behave irratically on iOS 8.4
+This will disable fast click for the select box, so that it does not autoclose or jump to the next input on iOS 8 (Cordova/Phonegap and Safari).

-# FastClick #
+# FastClick + needsclick fix #

 FastClick is a simple, easy-to-use library for eliminating the 300ms delay between a physical tap and the firing of a `click` event on mobile browsers.
 The aim is to make your application feel less laggy and more responsive while avoiding any interference with your current logic.